Nels0nMuntz/blooger-landing/README.md

 Projec uses AOS library to create scroll animation.

+Follow the link https://nels0nmuntz.github.io/blooger-landing/ to see the demo version of the project.

 ## Download and installation
 To begin using this template, clone the repo `git clone https://github.com/Nels0nMuntz/blooger-landing.git` or donwload on GitHab.